moonycoin/moony/docs/resources/branding-kit.md

 The name is intentionally simple, memorable, and shareable.
 Its memetic resonance makes it easy to adopt in conversation, while its grounding in principled, open value infrastructure signals credibility and long‑term vision.
 Moony is as much a cultural asset as it is a technical one.

+## Typography

+The Moony wordmark uses the typeface Blanquotey, chosen for its clean geometry, high legibility, and modern character.
+Its lowercase styling conveys approachability and simplicity, aligning with Moony’s open and memetic ethos while preserving institutional clarity.
+This typeface should be used when reproducing the Moony logotype or developing visual assets that reference the brand name in stylized form.

 ## Icon Design

 Moony’s icon is deliberately minimal, yet layered with symbolic meaning, crafted to express both functional clarity and conceptual depth across any medium.